fairlearn/fairlearn/docs/user_guide/mitigation.rst

-Considering the nature of the problem at hand, important aspects of our model to investigate are: the selection rate (due to capacity constraints not all patients can be selected), and the false negative rate (we don't want people that need extra care not receiving it).
+Considering the nature of the problem at hand, important aspects of our model to investigate are:

+- the selection rate (due to capacity constraints not all patients can be selected), and
+- the false negative rate (we don't want people that need extra care not receiving it).

 .. doctest:: mitigation
     :options:  +NORMALIZE_WHITESPACE

-    >>> #Import dataset, do train_test_split, balance positive/negative samples
+    >>> # Import dataset, do train_test_split, balance positive/negative samples

     >>> import pandas as pd
     >>> import numpy as np
     >>> from sklearn.model_selection import train_test_split
     >>> from sklearn.datasets import fetch_openml

-    >>> #Get dataset, drop columns with unknown sf values
+    >>> # Get dataset, drop columns with unknown sensitive features
     >>> data = fetch_openml(data_id=43874)

     >>> df = data.data